orcwg/cra.orcwg.org/src/_lists/README.md

 ## Notes

-- Files are processed in alphabetical order unless `order` field is specified
+- Files are processed in alphabetical order
 - Invalid YAML files will be skipped with a warning
 - FAQ references that don't exist or are incomplete will be filtered out
 - Changes to YAML files require a site rebuild to take effect